 Where Do Human Rights Come From?

 Do our rights come from the Constitution?
 The Constitution with its Bill of Rights mentions many freedoms like the First Amendment freedoms (religion, speech, press, assembly, and petition) as well as other freedoms that are stated in the form of protections (like no cruel and unusual punishment).
-But it’s one thing to say that the Constitution mentions such rights; it’s quite another to say that the Constitution is the source of those rights.
+But it’s one thing to say that the Constitution mentions our rights; it’s another to say that the Constitution is the source of those rights.
 So, do we get our rights from the Constitution?

 The short answer is “yes” and “no.” Some of our rights come from the Constitution while others do not.
 This essay is devoted to helping you to better make the distinction between the two.